ParkenDD/ParkAPI2/web/scrapers/builtin/README.md

 Once it's ready it can be *git submoduled* into the ParkAPI repo at `web/scrapers/` and the main project will import the scrapers from all modules.

-The `scraper.py` has a version number and if the schema changes, contributers need to merge with the original scraper repo at some point.
+The `scraper.py` has a version number and if the schema changes, contributors need to merge with the original scraper repo at some point.

 The `validate` command could actually validate the scraped data against the live API.